-Switch on immersion heater- cupboard on right in passageway to bathroom/toilet.
-The toggle switch turns on the off-peak heater between 1 and 2pm, and 1 to 7am.
-Tap the 'Boost' switch for quicker heat at other times.
+Switch on immersion heater- cupboard on right in passageway to bathroom/toilet with the toggle switch.
 Shower is on electric instant heat anyway.
 Switch on by the pull-cord before use, and off again afterwards.

 Fridge and freezer- below the worktop- CURRENTLY LEFT ON.

-If you want instant room-heating, use the fan or radiant heaters in a socket.
-Just don't leave them on while you are out..
-If you are staying more than one night you may want to switch on the living area and middle-bedroom storage heaters via their wall switches.
-They heat up only in the middle of the night and release heat during the day.
+If you want instant room-heating, use the moveable heater in a socket.
+In winter we usually ask Karl next door to turn it on a day before you arrive- but he may not have been available.
+Just don't leave on while you are out.
+If you are staying more than one night you may want to switch on the living area and bedroom heaters via their wall switches.
+They have an adjustable power control- a surface button that cycles level up or dowm.

 Keys for windows are in the kitchen drawer.
 Turn key and depress button.
-It can get a bit steamed up- we plan to improve ventilation.
 Remember to close & lock any windows you opened when you leave.
 Key to shed padlock should be hanging in the meter cupboard with a fluorescent red tag by the door.
-NB Bathroom window handle can be turned clockwise from open ( vertical) position far enough to hold window closed, but do NOT try to move it further to the horizontal locked position nor lock it.
+NB Bathroom window handle can be turned clockwise from open ( vertical) position far enough to hold window closed, but do NOT try to move it further to the horizontal locked position nor try to lock it.

-Mobile reception is a bit dodgy- try outside if you have problems, or use Skype if you have computer /tablet /w.h.y.
+Mobile reception is now good, or use Skype if you have computer /tablet /w.h.y.

 Cooker, microwave, washing machine all ready to go.

 Picnic areas are available at the front, the right-hand side ( where the clothes line is) & behind the house.
-(The area with a green shed beyond the second little gate on the right is owned by the neighbours.)
+(The area with a green shed beyond the second little gate on the right is NOT to be used- it is owned by the neighbours.)
 There is a gas barbecue and gas cylinder plus cooking tools.

 Mumbles /Oystermouth has excellent shops, including supermarkets, fresh fish, fish-and-chips, delicatessen, ironmongers/garden shop, off-licence, pubs, pharmacist, bakers, etc. Cash hole-in-the-wall & Post Office (at WH Smith's newsagent).

 During the pandemic please 'play by the rules'- which MAY be different in Wales.
-When you leave make the place as Covod-safe as you should have found it.
+When you leave make the place as Covid-safe as you should have found it.

 For a great introductory walk, turn right at the bottom of the close, walk 50m & look for a ( hidden) uphill path along the right-hand side of the house, between wall and hedge. ( Look for 100 on the wall.)
 You're on the upper cliff path inside 100m.

 There's a switch near the front ( and only!) door to turn off the outside security light.
 Usually left on.
-A house at the bottom of the close may have a bright security light on all night- bright enough to see what you are doing- there are no street lights.
+There are no street lights.

-may have a low battery ( OK 24 June 2021) and is sometimes set to make a cuckoo noise when triggered.
+Front doorbell may have a low battery ( OK May 2022) and is sometimes set to make a cuckoo noise when triggered.
 Visitors have a strange sense of humour!
-If the button does nothing, check if the bell unit in the meter cupboard or on windowsill is switched off.
-I usually leave spare batteries in the meter cupboard for dvices you may have that are not rechargable.
+If the button does nothing, check if the bell unit in the meter cupboard or on window sill is switched off.
+I usually leave spare batteries in the meter cupboard for devices you may have that are not rechargable.

 Be gentle with the shower curtain- the wall mounting is not especially strong.
 Immersion heater runs pretty hot so be careful.
-Sink hot tap is a bit slow.
+Bathroom sink R/H tap is not working- waiting for plumber.

 Tell children to be careful walking outside past open windows, or on the 'raised garden' area- adults too.
 You don't want tumbles or gashed faces!